DePaul vs. Louisville: Sportsbook promo codes, odds, spread, over/under - December 9

 DePaul vs. Louisville Odds, Spread, Over/Under

-Take a look at the odds, spread and over/under for this matchup across individual sportsbooks.
+Here's a look at the odds, spread and over/under for this matchup posted on multiple sportsbooks.

 |Favorite